Jokrxo/biz-hub-rigel-48a4f34f/README.md

-# ApexAccounts - Enterprise Accounting Solution
+# Rigel Business - Enterprise Accounting Solution

 A comprehensive accounting and financial management system built for South African enterprises with multi-branch support.